tado-mi/Relational_Database/README.md

 ## operation.c

-two hardcoded functions to answer queries of certain form.
+Hardcoded functions to answer queries of certain form.

 ## bin_tree.c

 a simple [tree](https://en.wikipedia.org/wiki/Binary_tree) data structure.<br\>
-sorting is addressed when implementing "insert" functions of the relations that use a secondary index.
+sorting is addressed when implementing "insert" functions of the relations that use a secondary index (such as SNAP).

 ## linked_list.c

 a simple [linked list](https://en.wikipedia.org/wiki/Linked_list) data structure.

-## relations

-we will discuss **SNAP.c**, since all the relations are implemented with the same logic and following the same 'template', and SNAP is the most complicated one.

-### SNAP.c

--- coming soon

 # compiling